irllyliketoast/irllyliketoast/README.md

 </p>

 # 💫 About Me:
-Innovating at the Intersection of Art and Science -<br><br>I am currently pursuing an MA in Spanish, a BS in Computer Science, and a BA in Digital Arts at UNCW.
-As an interdisciplinary student, I bring a unique perspective to problem-solving.
-My diverse background fosters a creative approach to challenges, allowing me to think outside the box and offer innovative solutions.
-I am a dedicated and hardworking individual who thrives on continual learning, making me an invaluable asset to any team or project. <br>With my strong work ethic, passion for learning, and ability to inspire others, I am confident in my ability to not only excel as a team member but also to lead with empathy and vision.
+Innovating at the Intersection of Art and Science <br><be>
+🎭 Blending Art, Tech & Language
+🚀 Pursuing an MA in Spanish, a BS in Computer Science & a BA in Digital Arts at UNCW
+💡 Passionate about creative problem-solving & interdisciplinary innovation
+📚 Always learning, always evolving

 ## 🌐 Socials: